-Fill a 1-quart cubitainer and acidify with approximately 1 ml concentrated sulfuric acid (H_2SO_4) to a pH < 2.
-If using a pre-acidified container, do not overfill.

-Specific SWQB projects may require the preparation of a field blank by filling a 1-quart cubitainer with DI water from SLD on site and acidifying with 1 ml of concentrated sulfuric acid.
-Keep field blanks on ice, at 6°C or less.
-Nutrient samples collected for development of the CWA IR, TMDLs, WQS amendments proposed by the SWQB do not require field blanks.
+- Fill a 1-quart cubitainer with environmental water sample. - Acidify with approximately 1 ml concentrated sulfuric acid (H2SO4) to a pH < 2.
+If using a preacidified container, do not overfill. - Specific SWQB projects may require the preparation of a field blank by filling a 1-quart cubitainer with DI water and acidifying with 1 ml of concentrated sulfuric acid to a pH < 2. - Keep environmental sample on ice, at 6°C or less